ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-mobile-inference-restapi/README.md

 Using a simple curl call we will submit a picture of an Anogra rabbit to each of the API services.
 You can see that the results from each model provides slightly different confidence levels and results.
-The output below have been piped into [JQ](https://jquery.com/) for readability.
+The output below has been piped into [JQ](https://jquery.com/) for readability.

 #### CaffeNet
 ```